 On a similar note, when female dogs go into season, hormonal changes can be a strong stressor and may result in an upset stomach and diarrhea.
 Make sure you read our article on how to calm a bitch in heat.

 Allergies, illnesses, bacterial and viral infections

 Another common cause of dog diarrhea is an illness such as a bacterial or viral infection.
-Some common forms of these ailments are parvovirus, distemper and coronavirus.
-An easy way to prevent your dog becoming ill with these infections are to keep your pet updated on his yearly vaccines!
+Some common forms of these ailments are parvovirus, distemper, and coronavirus.
+An easy way to prevent your dog from becoming ill with these infections are to keep your pet updated on his yearly vaccines!
 These vaccinations are given at all veterinary clinics and are available at some outpatient clinics at pet stores.